metamaden/jekyll-now/_posts/2020-9-4-databike.md

 ## R scripts

-Currently, the main app leans on 3 key scripts: `app.R`, `functions.R`, and `params.R`.
-These work together to define and update session variables, and manage user interfacing.
+As of posting, the main app is contained in 3 key scripts: `app.R`, `functions.R`, and `params.R`.
+These work together to define and update session variables while managing the user interface (see flowchart below).

 <img src="https://raw.githubusercontent.com/metamaden/databike/master/appnotes/imgs/app_flowchart.jpg" align = "center" alt="logo" width="500"/>

 # User interfacing and dependencies

-I asked 2 key questions about app usability: 1.
-Do looped graph prints create a pleasing animation or graphic?
-2. Are dialogue trees feasible?
-Exploring these questions was a challenge unto itself, and my current solution requires 2 dependencies, [`svDialogs`](https://cran.r-project.org/web/packages/svDialogs/index.html) and [`grid`](https://bookdown.org/rdpeng/RProgDA/the-grid-package.html).
+I asked 2 key questions about app usability: Do looped graph prints create a pleasing animation or graphic?
+Are dialogue trees feasible?
+Exploring these questions was a challenge unto itself, and `databike` currently requires 2 dependencies, `svDialogs` and `grid`.

 ## Animating printed characters

-The game "graphics" are characters (string vectors) printed at intervals, where animation loops translate into to bike distance or mileage.
-The following script illustrates this concept:
+The game uses lines of characters (string vectors) printed at intervals to make the bike animations.
+Animation loops translate into distance or mileage, as shown in the example code below:

 ```
 require(grid) # dependency